 However, you need to avoid creating thin content (content with little or no added value) around the keywords you decide to target.
 The point isn’t to create pages on your site for the sole purpose of targeting keywords; the purpose is rather to find questions that people are asking, and offer unique insights and answers to those questions.

 Webmasters should ask themselves this important question: Does your page add any new data, opinion or entertainment to the conversation?
 Or is it just regurgitating what others have said already?

 The writing is on the wall, and has been for some time.
 If you’re not producing unique and quality content, then you’re getting left behind.

 To not only avoid the headache of Panda 4.0 but future algorithmic updates, make sure your website has content that is intuitive to your audience, 100% unique to your site only and that offers exclusive insight.
 Ideally, what this does in the long run is endear you to Google, and most importantly to your visitors.

 This should be nothing new to webmasters who are in tune with the white hat Google universe; however it’s easy to slip out of Google’s graces, and ultimately their rankings.
 Panda 4.0 was generally mere “flesh wound” in comparison to previous algorithm updates from Google.
 Let it serve as a gentle reminder that content should continue to be the focus moving forward for webmasters and business

-Kyle Olson is an Outreach Manager at Digital Third Coast, a search engine marketing agency based in Chicago.
+Kyle Olson is the Senior Content Manager at Digital Third Coast, a search engine marketing agency based in Chicago.
 You can connect with Kyle on Twitter and Google+.
 Connect with Digital Third Coast on Google+.